SEO-YJ/SEO-YJ.github.io/_posts/2022-06-17-Jekyll - Build - Command Line Usage.markdown

 # Command Line Usage

-The "Jekyll" gem makes a jekyll executable available to you in your terminal.
+The Jekyll gem makes a "jekyll" executable available to you in your terminal.

-The "jekyll" program has several commands but the structure is always:
+The jekyll program has several commands but the structure is always:

 <!--
 jekyll command [argument] [option] [argument_to_option]